tgfrerer/island/plan.md

 - embed shader code as spir-v
 - Architect a usability layer on top of base framework, which makes common operations easy, and DRY.
 Images are a good point to start.
-- implement automatic mip chain generation
 - add a coordinate axes geometry generator - so that we can debug cameras and handedness.

 ## (C)
-- job-queue: implement a way to not busy-wait, if there is nothing more on the queue, if possible.
 - It should not be possible accidentally to provide a texture handle for a `resource_handle` where we expect an image or buffer handle.
 - Compute Passes